harendra-kumar/concise-haskell/language/000-composition.rst

 ..
 Abstraction = Term level (functions), Type level (Polymorphism)
 ..
 Composition = Containers -| Transformations

-A Haskell program is a composition of terms.
-In this section we summarize the composition facilities available for term level programming.
-Haskell provides principled composition facilities built from just two fundamental conceptual primitives,  we will call them a `container` and a `transformation`.
-A container combines multiple elements of data together and a transformation transforms one container to another.
-A container is a `functor` and `transformation` is a `function`.
-We will later see that even transformations can be containers or functors.
-In that case, we can treat all composition simply as composition of functors.
-We will see a beautiful pattern of composition primitives across different layers of abstraction involving a combination of just these two fundamental primitives, and other higher level primitives built on top of these.
+At the term level, a Haskell program is a composition of terms.
+Haskell provides two fundamental conceptual primitives from which we can compose everything else,  we will call them the two fundamental containers, the first is a `data container` (constructors) and the other is a `transformation container` (functions).
+A data container combines multiple elements of data together, and a transformation maps one container to another.

+Functions and constructors are pure or primitive containers.
+There are two dimensions to composition using these pure containers.
+One dimension is to compose these pure containers together, without raising the level of abstraction, to create more complex containers.
+Another dimension is to abstract the composition by wrapping any existing container inside another container around it called a `functor`.
+A functor defines (hides) how the containers inside the functor compose with each other.
+Therefore we can define new composition behaviors by wrapping existing types or containers inside these wrapper containers.

-We divide the composition facilities in three different layers in increasing order of abstraction.
+We divide the composition behaviors in three different layers based on the level of abstraction.
 At each layer we divide them in two dimensions viz.
 `product` and `sum` style composition which are two fundamental ways to combine objects.